nmquijada/tormes/README.md

 <br>

-Once the analysis is finished, TORMES summarizes the results in a interactive web-like report.
+Once the WGS analysis is ended, TORMES summarizes the results in a interactive web-like report file.
 An example of a report file can be visualized [here](https://nmquijada.github.io/tormes/files/).
+For the generation of the report file, `tormes` calls `tormes-report` (included in the TORMES pipeline) that generates a *rmarkdown* file (in [R](https://cran.r-project.org/) environment), called `tormes_report.Rmd`, that can be modified by the user for the generation of customized reports without the need of running the entire analysis.

 <br>